 Fast allows you to create static content web servers linked to your existing Cloud Storage accounts.
 You can receive detailed logs or have analytics sent directly to a 3rd party.
-All content is backed by industry leading CDN's.
+All content is backed by industry-leading Content Delivery Networks (CDNs).

-As such, there are 3 key components to each Fast implementation.
+As such, there are 3 key components of each Fast implementation:

-- The Cloud Storage Provider.
-This is where your content is stored.
+- The Cloud Storage Provider, or where your content is stored.

-- The CDN.
-This is how your content is delivered.
+- The CDN, or how your content is delivered.

-- The Analytics Provider.
-This is where analytics about activity may be reported to.
+- The Analytics Provider, or where detailed data about the traffic on your site may be reported to.

-The app interface for Fast.io has several nomenclature differences to make it easier for notice users.
+The app interface for Fast has several terminology differences to make it easier for less tech-savvy users.
 Most notably,

 Sites in the app are equivalent to

 Servers in the API.
-See the Introduction page for more details on nomenclature.
+See the Introduction page for more details on terminology.

 Fast support several cloud storage providers in this version of the API:

 Follow the quick steps below to get started.